noahgrant/resourcerer/README.md

 };
 ```

 When the user clicks on a 'next' arrow that updates page state, the collection will already be in the cache, and it will get passed as the new `userTodosCollection`.
 Accordingly, the third page will then get prefetched (`props.page` equal to 2 and `from` equal to 40).
-Two important things to note here:

-1. Don't forget to add `from` to the [`dependencies`](#declarative-cache-keys) list!
+Don't forget to add `from` to the [`dependencies`](#declarative-cache-keys) list!
-1. The prefetched model does not get components registered to it; therefore, it is immediately scheduled for removal after the specified [cacheGracePeriod](#configuring).
-If the user clicks the next arrow, it then becomes the 'active' model and the `UserTodos` component will get registered to it, clearing the removal timer (see the [caching](caching-resources-with-modelcache) section).

 If you're looking to optimistically prefetch resources when a user hovers, say, over a link, see the [Prefetch on Hover](#prefetch-on-hover) section.